Leapfrog Competitors with Your Content Marketing Mission Statement

 For example, engineers always consult a chemical compatibility guide to make decisions early in the specification of industrial piping and hoses.

-Knowing that, companies that sell piping and hose have a great opportunity to create their own chemical compatibility guides such as this one.
-When new chemicals come along, engineers see new, authoritative compatibility guidelines as especially valuable.
+Knowing that companies that sell piping and hose have a great opportunity to create their own chemical compatibility guides such as this one.
+As new chemicals come along, engineers see new, updated, authoritative compatibility guidelines as especially valuable.

 Offer tips and advice to help them save time, save money and get ahead.
 For example, LL Bean offers a Parkfinder app to help you find nearby parks.